Sabicool/Medicine/01 Disciplines/Respiratory/Presenting Complaints/Shortness of Breath, Cough and Haemopytsis.md

 	- History of malignancy, TB, pulmonary vasculitis or [Pulmonary Hypertension](01%20Disciplines/Cardiology/Conditions/Pulmonary%20Hypertension.md)
 	- Haemoptysis in PE is rare as most do not cause pulmonary infarction
 - Audible wheeze?
-	- Sign of reversible airway obstruction in patients with known history of [Asthma](01%20Disciplines/Respiratory/Conditions/Asthma.md) or [COPD](01%20Disciplines/Respiratory/Conditions/COPD.md)
+	- Sign of reversible airway obstruction in patients with known history of [Asthma Exacerbation](Asthma%20Exacerbation.md) or [COPD](01%20Disciplines/Respiratory/Conditions/COPD.md)
 	- Bronchospasm can also happen in other conditions
 - Fever?
 Chills?
 	- Check temperature chart since admission